leta199/Simulation-Inverse-Transform/README.md

 We will use both Monte Carlo and Inverse transform to approximate the area of a circle of radius "r" with area "Y".
 Radius "r" is distributed on a uniformly on [1,4].
-We will try to find the expected value of "Y" (our area).
+We will try to find the expected value of "Y" (our area) and compare to the theoretical value via manual calculation.

 This project will cover:

 - Comparing Monte Carlo to Inverse transform methods.
-- Approximate the expected value of Area of a circle.
+- Approximate the expected value of Area of a circle based on a distributed "r"
 - Plotting histogram of Inverse method vs Line graph of theoretical probability density function.

 ## HOW IT'S MADE